-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-The financial management services agency (FMSA) assists the member, legally authorized representative (LAR) or designated representative (DR) in completing the employer and employee acknowledgment.
+The financial management services agency (FMSA) assists the Consumer Directed Services (CDS) employer or designated representative (DR) in completing the CDS employer and employee acknowledgment of exemption from nursing licensure requirements for certain services delivered through CDS.
 Tasks prohibited from delegation are described in the Texas Administrative Code §225.13, Tasks Prohibited From Delegation.
-The employee acknowledges that, as the person who delivers the service, he or she has not been:
+The employee acknowledges that, as the person who delivers the service, they have not been:

 denied a license under Chapter 301 or 302, Occupations Code; or